Kattis/problem-package-format/spec/problem_package_format.md

 <div class="kattis">

-The score is taken from the `score.txt` files produced by the ouput validator.
+The score is taken from the `score.txt` files produced by the output validator.
 If no `score.txt` exists the score will be as defined by the grading accept\_score and reject\_score setting from problem.yaml.